1Deterministic/1D-Sync/README.md

 A good combination is to use `run_continuously` together with the system initialization, so the program will be always running in background.
 To achieve this, check the steps below, according with your operating system:

 * **Linux**:
+    An init script for systemd as unprivileged user is included in the project folder.
+You have to open a terminal window in the project root folder and run the file `systemd-startup.sh`.
+It will copy the project to a hidden folder on your home with the name `.1dsync` and will run every time you do login.

-    You can schedule its initialization using some tool of your distribution or desktop environment or use crontab.
+    You can also schedule its initialization using some tool of your distribution or desktop environment or use crontab.
     * run the command
         ```
         crontab -e